nvecoven/INFO0948-2/Projects/2021-2022/README.md

 For the midterm report, we expect you to complete the **Navigation (1.i)**.

-Each team must submit their work in two parts on [Gradescope](https://www.gradescope.com/) before Wed April 20, 2022 at 8PM.
+Each team must submit their work in two parts on [Gradescope](https://www.gradescope.com/) before :bangbang: Wed April 20, 2022 at 8PM :bangbang:.

 1. In *Midterm (code + video)*, submit a _zip_ archive that contains: